elasticio/elasticio.github.io/content/_getting-started/contracts-and-workspaces.md

 integration flows in their workspace in collaboration with other members, or individually.

 There are two types of workspaces: **limited** and **full**.
-We use full workspaces for the production purposes and limited workspaces for the platform trial periods or developer projects.
+Use full workspaces for the production purposes and limited workspaces for the development purposes.

 > The **full** workspaces have no time restrictions on integration flows.
-Check the
+Flows
+> in **limited** workspaces may only run for a limited amount of time before being
-> separate section for restrictions on [limited workspaces](#limited-workspaces).
+> automatically stopped.
+Check the separate section for restrictions on [limited workspaces](#limited-workspaces).

 ## Workspace Management